PhiloSoftware/Philo.Search/README.md

 # Philo.Search
 Automated filter and sort of Queryable objects.
-Useful for automatically generating the Where clause of an IQuerable such as for Entity Framework.
+Useful for automatically generating the Where clause of an IQueryable such as for LINQ to SQL.

 ## Setup